-Jane Fogarty, 56, Executive Vice President, Legal and Corporate Secretary.
-Jane has served as Executive Vice President, Legal and Corporate Secretary of Concentrix since September 2021.
+Jane Fogarty, 57, Executive Vice President, Legal.
+Jane has served as Executive Vice President, Legal of Concentrix since September 2021 and served as Corporate Secretary of Concentrix from September 2021 to September 2023.
 She previously served as General Counsel of Turnitin LLC from April 2020 to September 2021 and Vice President and Senior Counsel of TD SYNNEX from October 2014 to March 2020.
-Prior to that, Ms. Fogarty was Asia Pacific Counsel for Concentrix from February 2014 to October 2014 and served in various legal roles at IBM Global Services from October 2003 to January 2014.
+Prior to that, Jane was Asia Pacific Counsel for Concentrix from February 2014 to October 2014 and served in various legal roles at IBM Global Services from October 2003 to January 2014.